cloudevents/spec/cloudevents/working-drafts/xml-format.md

 ## 3. Data

-The `Data` portion of a CloudEvent follows a similar model to that employed by the [JSON Format specification][json-format].
+The data portion of a CloudEvent follows a similar model to that employed by the [JSON Format specification][json-format].
 A `data` element is used to encapsulate the payload and an `xsi:type` used to discrimate the payload type.